dynamicparallax/dynamicparallax.github.io/pages/about.md

 description: Chris Nadeau is an Inforamtion Security Professional currently working as an Information Security Architect with focuses on ICS/SCADA, Incident Response, MDM, and DLP
 ---

-Chris Nadeau is a security researcher who specializes in ICS/SCADA Network Security, and Incident Response.
-Recently, he has been building and leading private sector Hunt Operations capabilities.
+Chris Nadeau is a security researcher who specializes in Network Security, and Incident Response.
+Recently, he has been building and leading private sector security operations capabilities.
 In his previous life, Chris led disaster recovery and incident response for AT&T Global Network Operations, defining and documenting Disaster Recovery and detecting and removing Advanced Persistent Threats.

 ---